rdkcentral/aamp/test/VideoTestStream/README.md

 The DASH manifest **main.mpd** and HLS master playlists **main.m3u8**, **main_mp4.m3u8** and **main_mux.m3u8** are not generated.
 If you change the generated video test stream parameters used by **generate-hls-dash.sh** you may need to edit these files.
-The DASH manifest **mainduration.mpd** is generated from main.mpd with given duration.
+The DASH manifest **mainDynamic.mpd** is generated from main.mpd with given duration, audio and video codecs The HLS manifest **mainDynamic.m3u8** is generated from main.m3u8 with given duration, audio and video codecs

 ## startserver.sh